lib314a/SWOWZH/README.md

 <a id="org11b9387"></a>

-# Centralities and similarities
+### Centralities and similarities

-- `centralityCalculating.m`: Based on the largest strongly connected component for graphs, the script calculates centrality-related indicators including: types and tokens, in-degree, out-degree, PageRank, centrality and betweenness.
+- `centralityCalculating.m`: Based on the largest strongly connected component for graphs, the script calculates centrality-related indicators including: types and tokens, in-degree, out-degree, PageRank, clustering coefficient, centrality and betweenness.
 The scrip inserts some functions from the Brain Connectivity Toolbox (BCT) (<http://www.brain-connectivity-toolbox.net>).
 The output is written in the output folder named as centrality_R1 or \_R123.

 - `similarityCalculating.m`: Based on the largest strongly connected component for graphs, the script calculates four kinds similarity including: cosine similarity only (AssocStrength), positive pointwise mutual information (PPMI), random walk (RW) and word embedding after random walk (RW-embedding).
 The script is adapted from SWOW-EN and SWOW-RP.
 The output is written in the output folder named as similarity_R1 or \_R123.